TsaiZinan/CoDER_Project_Code/README.md

 2. Run the ./Preprocessing.py.
 You can change the parameter in ./config.json if you wish. <br />
  <br />

-3. Mark all the target you want to crop out and recoed the coordinates into ./config.json as "x", "y", "height" and "width". "image_number" and "crop_number" are needed to record as well. <br />
+3. Mark all the targets you want to crop out and recoed the coordinates into ./config.json as "x", "y", "height" and "width". "image_number" and "crop_number" are needed to record as well. <br />
 Example: <br />
 ![Imgur](https://i.imgur.com/DkmdrHu.jpg)
 <br />